 Our app is growing.
 Use cases are flowing in for reusing components, passing data to components, and creating more reusable assets.
 Let's separate the heroes list from the hero details and make the details component reusable.

 Before we continue with our Tour of Heroes, let’s verify we have the following structure.
-If not, we’ll need to go back and follow the previous chapters.
+If not, we’ll need to go back and follow the previous pages.

 Keep the app compiling and running